-How about no heat, being alone, and sick?
+Imagine living alone in the winter without heat and being sick.
 That was the case for Robert, a 76-year-old widower.
 Robert had just been released from the hospital this winter after a 3 week stay.
 He returned home to find that his oil tank was empty, and he had no heat in his home.
 Robert had recently seen a flyer from Family Promise of Sussex County that talked about utility and heating assistance through a program called LIHEAP.
 Robert made one call to the FPSC office and was very happy he did.
 Within hours, he had an oil delivery, and his heat was working again.
 FPSC staff also assisted him in completing the LIHEAP application to prevent this from ever happening again.
 Don’t wait until the oil runs out.
 Call us today for assistance in applying for LIHEAP benefits to keep your heat and lights on!

-You have a job but as hard as you work to make ends meet, your best efforts are just not enough.
-An unexpected crisis occurs: loss of employment, health issue or major car or home repair issue arises.
+Picture this: You have a job, but as hard as you work to make ends meet, your best efforts are just not enough.
+An unexpected crisis occurs: loss of employment, a health issue or a major car or home repair issue arises.
 The bills begin to pile up along with the mounting stress as you fear that eviction will soon occur.
-In this time of need, when you put forth your best efforts for your family but still fall short of meeting your basic needs for your children and yourself, where can you turn for help?
+In this time of need, when you put forth your best efforts for your family but still fall short of meeting your basic needs for your children and yourself.
+Where can you turn for help?

 Lauren has returned to school where she has been successfully working towards her goal of becoming a Certified Medical Assistant.
 Working with her case manager they identified resources for financial aid and scholarships.
 Lauren has continued to work hard and has received excellent academic awards.
 She is now ready to find a place to call home and is expected to be moving out of the shelter soon.

 With the help of Family Promise of Sussex County, Lauren has joined the long list of others who have turned their lives around.